 School Site Responsibilities

+Inform school nutrition personnel who to notify when they receive a request from a parent or student for accommodations related to food allergies.

 Identify children requiring special dietary modifications

-The Principal or designee shall refer a student with known or suspected special dietary needs for special services as required by law and shall notify the Special Education Director, Section 504 Coordinator, school nurse or health services assistant, as appropriate, given the nature of the medical requirement or disabling condition known or suspected.
+Refer a student with known or suspected special dietary needs for special services as required by law and shall notify the Special Education Director, Section 504 Coordinator, school nurse or health services assistant, as appropriate, given the nature of the medical requirement or disabling condition known or suspected.

-The Principal or designee shall make staff and the student aware of precautions needed related to field trips, classroom parties, allergy alert identification, intervention strategies, and other issues necessary to promote student safety.
+Make staff and the student aware of precautions needed related to field trips, classroom parties, allergy alert identification, intervention strategies, and other issues necessary to promote student safety.

-Admissions and Release Committee (ARC) chairs, Section 504 chairs, the school nurse, or the school nurse assistant, as appropriate, shall communicate plan requirements to all potential plan implementers, such as designated School Nutrition staff, the student’s teachers, etc.
+Communicate plan requirements to all potential plan implementers, such as designated School Nutrition staff, the student’s teachers, etc.

 Monitor and update the IEP, Section 504 plan, or health plan as needed.